 Clear (Ceramic) Braces

-At Freeman Orthodontic Specialists, we are proud to be one of the only orthodontists in South Florida to offer clear braces to all of our patients at no extra charge.
+At our office, we are proud to be one of the only orthodontists in South Florida to offer clear braces to all of our patients at no extra charge.
 Clear brackets are a phenomenal alternative to traditional braces.
 They work in the same way as traditional braces but are much less visible.
-At Freeman Orthodontic Specialists, approximately half of our patients are adults and we found they were much more comfortable with an aesthetic option.
+At our office, approximately half of our patients are adults and we found they were much more comfortable with an aesthetic option.
 There is no need to have large metal brackets on every tooth.

 Ceramic brackets are an ideal choice for patients of all ages!
 When we started treating more and more patients with clear braces, we found that our younger patients really liked the clear also.
 Our younger patients have found that when they put the “colors” on their braces, they stand out even more with the clear braces than with the metal.